fullerzz/loamy/README.md

 # Overview

-This project allows you to execute a list of http operations asynchronously from within an synchronous context.
+This project allows you to execute a list of http operations asynchronously from within a synchronous context.

 It does not care whether you should do this.
 It simply allows you to do so if you desire.